 Watch for fallen trees in the early spring that haven't been cleared from the trails.

-The EZ Loop is approximately .75 miles and parallels the park road for a portion of the trail.
+is approximately .75 miles and parallels the park road for a portion of the trail.
 The trail is slightly wider than a singletrack and allows more sun to penetrate the tree cover.
 As a result, you're likely to encounter more reptiles on this section.
-This portion of the trail is the sandiest area and has the least amount of rocks and roots, once you exit this loop you'll make a sharp left to enter the A Loop.
+This portion of the trail is the sandiest area and has the least amount of rocks and roots, once you exit this loop you'll make a sharp left to enter the A Loop

 B Loop is where you'll begin to enjoy some challenging elevation changes.
 As you trek this portion of trail you'll notice the trees begin to look larger and there seem to be more of them.
 The B Loop is approximately 3 miles in length and feeds into the C Loop, near this area some "outlaw trails" have formed from previous years so watch the signs to ensure you head the right way.

 The C Loop is the most technical loop, as the trail has the steepest drops and is the windiest in this area, once you reach the switchback there should be a CCC dam if you're interested in taking a look, the switchback is uphill in this direction.

 After approximately .75 miles you'll enter the D Loop, this loop is approximately 2.14 miles.
 You'll encounter some of the largest trees and the majority of the creek crossings on the section of the trail.
 Generally this section remains the muddiest after wet weather, as the dirt is less red and more black.
 The steepest hills in the park are on this section, once you've rounded the curve and headed back towards the trailhead.
 You'll pass benches that offer a place to rest.